-Day after the February 1993 the World Trade Center bombing developed safety protocols for workers during cleanup operations and in-charge of reviewing of all accident reports with respect to one of the clean-up contractor’s workers.
-Spent three (3) months on-site overseeing the clean-up which was completed without incident.
+The day the February 1993 the World Trade Center bombing occurred I was asked to go on-site to develop safety protocols for workers during cleanup operations and put in-charge of reviewing of all accident reports with respect to one of the clean-up contractor’s workers.
+I spent three (3) months on-site overseeing parts of the clean-up which was completed without incident.

-A case involving an employee who was working installing capstones from the exterior side of a parapet located on the roof of a higher education facility.
+A law firm in Rhode Island hired me for a case involving an employee who was working installing capstones from the exterior side of a parapet located on the roof of a higher education facility.
 The employee was tied off, but somehow fell forty (40) to the ground.
 I was called in by a Providence law firm to investigate the incident.
 The employee claimed to have unhooked his harness about 1 foot from a gate opening in the wall due to the fact that his lanyard was too short.
 My findings upon completion of the investigation revealed that he had actually unclipped his harness at least 6+ feet away from the gate, lost his footing and fell to the ground.
 The conclusion was that the owner had not properly trained the employee in fall protection.